zhaoxu98/zhaoxu/_pages/about.md

 # 🔥 News

+- *2024.02*: We designed LightGPT to improve the LLMLight framework, using imitation fine-tuning from GPT-4 and policy refinement with a critic model for enhanced, cost-effective control policies in diverse traffic scenarios.
+Find more details [**HERE**][N7].
 - *2024.01*: We have conducted a comprehensive review of Urban Foundation Models, offering insightful perspectives and findings.
 Access our detailed paper and repository [**HERE**][N6].
 - *2023.12*: Our latest work applies Large Language Models (LLMs) to Traffic Signal Control (TSC) tasks.
 Discover our paper, code, and demo [**HERE**][N5].
 We are currently preparing further studies for submission to KDD 2024.
 - *2023.08*: I accepted the MPhil offer from HKUST, and it was my pleasure to join [USAIL][N4] group.